minimav/hiit_workout_app/README.md

 <img src="src/assets/logo_1.jpeg" width="200" height="200">

-*Logo via stable diffusion with prompt 'a logo with a kettlebell in the style of soviet propaganda'*
+*Logo via stable diffusion with prompt 'a logo with a kettlebell in the style of cuphead'*

 This is a simple Tkinter app to help with HIIT/Kettlebell workouts.
 Possible exercises are stored in `src/data/exercises.json` and can be modified as desired.
 Saved workouts can be defined in `src/data/workouts.json` and loaded, or randomised workouts with custom durations used.